 28:14 DD: Bye.

 28:15 DD: That does it for this episode of Fresh Scoop.
 Once again, thanks to Dr. Jordan Karubian for joining us.
 We'll be back with another episode next month that we hope you'll find just as informative.
 The science of animal health is ever changing and veterinarians need cutting edge research information to give their patients the best possible care, and that's why we're here.
-You can find us on iTunes, Spotify, Google Play Music, and Stitcher.
+You can find us on iTunes, Spotify, Google Podcasts, and Stitcher.
 To learn more about Morris Animal Foundation's work, again, go to morrisanimalfoundation.org.
 There you'll see just how we bridge science and resources to advance the health of animals.
 You can also follow us on Facebook, Twitter, and Instagram.
 I'm Dr. Kelly Diehl and we'll talk soon.